Blendify/blender-manual/blender_docs/manual/sculpt_paint/weight_paint/weight_tools.rst

 =====

 Removes weights below a given threshold.
-This tool is useful for clearing your weight groups of very low (or zero-) weights.
+This tool is useful for clearing your weight groups of very low (or zero) weights.

 In the example shown, a cutoff value of 0.2 is used (see operator options below) so all blue parts are cleaned out.

 Note, the images use the *Show Zero weights* Active option so that unreferenced Weights are shown in Black.

 .. figure:: /images/sculpt-paint_painting_weight-paint_weight-tools_clean-example.png